MihaiAC/electron-goal-tracker/README.md

 - Validate the loaded data matches the expected schema; handle malicious, corrupted data?;
 - Increment with buttons;
 - Minimize in bar, like Steam, Discord;
+- Last changed / last saved / last synced;
+- Properly validate user inputs in the edit bar form;
+- Test the application - not comprehensively, but a few sanity checks;

 Stretch goals: